OutSorcerer/evgeniymamchenko.com/_posts/2018-05-30-dual-neural-style-transfer-with-docker-compose.md

 In a more detailed way, it is a result of iterative optimization of a specific cost function defined on a resulting image.
 On each step of the optimization, we compute the gradient of that cost function with respect to each pixel of resulting image and slightly change the resulting image in the direction opposite to the gradient as we always do in the [Gradient descent algorithm](https://en.wikipedia.org/wiki/Gradient_descent).

-The interesting fact here is that typically with convolution neural networks images are fixed and weights of the network are the subject of optimization.
-On the contrary, in NST algorithm the weights of CNN are fixed while the input image is optimized.
+The interesting fact here is that, typically, when training convolutional neural networks, images are fixed and weights of the network are the subject of optimization.
+On the contrary, in NST algorithm the weights of CNN are fixed, while the input image is being optimized.
 In [the original paper](https://arxiv.org/abs/1508.06576) the CNN with [VGG architecture](https://www.quora.com/What-is-the-VGG-neural-network) pre-trained on [ImageNet dataset](https://en.wikipedia.org/wiki/ImageNet).
 This application also loads weights of pre-trained VGG model.
 What is interesting is [there could be something special in VGG architecture that makes it especially good for Neural Style Transfer](https://www.reddit.com/r/MachineLearning/comments/7rrrk3/d_eat_your_vggtables_or_why_does_neural_style/) although some people achieved good results with other architectures too.

-The mentioned cost function is a sum of two terms.
+The mentioned cost function is the sum of two terms.

 The first one is the content cost multiplied by its weight (a parameter that can be configured in UI as mentioned above).
 The content cost is the squared Euclidean distance between (the squared L2-norm of the difference of) the values of an intermediate convolution layer on the content image and the resulting image normalized by the input size.

 The second one is thereafter the style cost multiplied by the style cost weight parameter.

-Unlike the content cost, the style cost is computed on multiple layers which are summed up with their weights which are also model parameters.
+Unlike the content cost, the style cost is computed on multiple layers, the style costs for each level are multiplied by their weights (which are also model parameters) and summed up to give the total style cost.
 In the context of this application, there are five such layers, each weight is equal to 0.2 and cannot be changed from the UI yet.
 The shallower layers are responsible for lower-level features like those  that detect horizontal lines, vertical lines, diagonal lines and other simple geometrical shapes, while deeper layers are responsible for higher-level features like those that detect parts of objects or entire objects like eyes, flowers, cars, cats and dogs, although sometimes it is pretty hard to figure out what a particular feature detects.

 For a single layer, the style cost is the squared Euclidean distance between [Gram matrices](https://en.wikipedia.org/wiki/Gramian_matrix) of that layer activations (with `(number_of_channels, height*width)` shape) for the resulting image and the style image.

 Gram matrix is approximately proportional to the covariance matrix (in case values are centered).
 Its diagonal elements are just squared L2 norms of the corresponding channel activations reshaped as one-dimensional vectors.

-For a detailed explanation of Neural Style Transfer you can [see the original paper](https://arxiv.org/abs/1508.06576), read [my source code](https://gitlab.com/OutSorcerer/NeuralStyleTransferWeb) or [watch the video and complete the corresponding programming assignment](https://www.coursera.org/learn/convolutional-neural-networks/home/week/4) from the CNN course on Coursera on which my code is based on (all videos are available for free [on YouTube](https://www.youtube.com/watch?v=Re2C9INXCNc&index=38&list=PLBAGcD3siRDjBU8sKRk0zX9pMz9qeVxud) but Coursera subscription is required to complete the programming assignment).
+For a detailed explanation of Neural Style Transfer you can [see the original paper](https://arxiv.org/abs/1508.06576), read [my source code](https://gitlab.com/OutSorcerer/NeuralStyleTransferWeb) or [watch the video and complete the corresponding programming assignment](https://www.coursera.org/learn/convolutional-neural-networks/home/week/4) from the Coursera CNN course, on which my code is based (all the videos are available for free [on YouTube](https://www.youtube.com/watch?v=Re2C9INXCNc&index=38&list=PLBAGcD3siRDjBU8sKRk0zX9pMz9qeVxud) but Coursera subscription is required to complete the programming assignment).

-## How the original Neural Style Transfer algorithm was extended
+## How I extended the original Neural Style Transfer algorithm

-To make the application more interesting, I decided to extend the original algorithm somehow.
+To make the application more interesting, I decided to extend the original algorithm.
 What if we try to apply two styles simultaneously?
-Surprisingly, it worked quite well: styles are not overlapping but rather applied to different parts of the image depending on which part is more suitable for each style.
+Surprisingly, it worked quite well: styles are not overlapping but rather being applied to different parts of the image, depending on which part is more suitable for each style.
 Let us call it "dual NST".

 See [the example illustration above](#dual-nst-image).